 Although Edmonton is the province’s capital city, Calgary is the larger of the two in area.

-For outdoor enthusiasts, Calgarians have a shorter drive to three national parks: Banff, Jasper and Waterton are each about a two-hour drive.
+For outdoor enthusiasts, Calgarians have a shorter drive to three national parks: Banff and Waterton are each about a two-hour drive, and Jasper – is about four.

 Edmontonians enjoy their urban parkland system, which incorporates over 460 parks and more than 160 km of trails.